 Your baby will also need regular ultrasounds to follow development of the hip joint.
 If the harness does not seem to be working within about 3 weeks, your baby's orthopedist may recommend using a cast or having surgery instead.

+The orthopedist will tell you when you can take your baby out of the harness.
 After about 6 weeks, you will be able to take your baby out of the harness during the day.
 The baby will need to continue wearing the harness at night for about 6 more weeks.

 Most children have normal hip development after Pavlik harness treatment.
 It is important to continue follow-up as recommended by your child's orthopedist.
 Follow any instructions your child's orthopedist gives you.
 If your child has problems walking or seems to be in pain, he or she may need more treatment.
 Your child may need follow-up exams and imaging tests such as ultrasound or X-ray.
 Talk with your child's orthopedist about other signs to watch for.
 Ask when you should bring your child in for evaluation.